aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oledbcommandtype/_index.md

 ```

-Specifies that default information has been given, and it is up to the provider how to interpret. unsupported
+Specifies that default information has been given, and it is up to the provider how to interpret.

+**Remarks**

+unsupported

 ### NONE {#NONE}
 ```